Why grandparents can’t find vaccines: Scarcity of niche biotech ingredients

 The company producing the Acuitas lipids used in the Pfizer-BioNTech vaccine, Avanti Polar Lipids, of Alabaster, Ala., declined to comment.
 Avanti was bought last summer by a British company, Croda, for $185 million.

 CordenPharma, which has plants in Europe and Boulder, Colo., and is supplying Moderna with lipids, also declined to comment.
-A CordenPharma executive in Switzerland told a trade publication this month that making ionizable cationic lipid requires 10 manufacturing steps and takes months.
+A CordenPharma executive in Switzerland told a trade publication this month that making ionizable cationic lipids requires 10 manufacturing steps and takes months.

 “Put yourself in the shoes of one of these manufacturers.
-Most of them had a full set of orders for pharmaceuticals and other raw materials they were producing” before the pandemic hit, said Patrick Boyle, an executive at Ginko Bioworks, a genetics platform company in Boston.
+Most of them had a full set of orders for pharmaceuticals and other raw materials they were producing” before the pandemic hit, said Patrick Boyle, an executive at Ginkgo Bioworks, a genetics platform company in Boston.
 “To expand, they have to build new equipment or they move another paying customer aside, and that has been one of the challenges.”

 Pfizer-BioNTech made agreements this month for more supply from two German companies, but that new capacity will not come online for months.

-One of those German suppliers, Merck KGaA (which is not related to the American pharmaceutical manufacturer Merck & Co.) said in a Feb.
-5 news release that it would “significantly accelerate the supply of urgently needed lipids” with delivery “toward the end of 2021.”
+One of those German suppliers, Merck KGaA (which is not related to the American pharmaceutical manufacturer Merck & Co.), said in a Feb.
+5 news release that it would “significantly accelerate the supply of urgently needed lipids,” with delivery “toward the end of 2021.”
 A second German company, Evonik, said last week it was ramping up lipid supply that would be available in the second half of this year.

 “They have multiple dependencies on third parties for supply of the materials,” said Andrey Zarur, chief executive of GreenLight Biosciences, a biotechnology company that is working on its own mRNA vaccine.